nick-otter/nick-otter.github.io/_posts/2023-02-17-AWS Data Pipeline Components.md

 # Data Lake on AWS

-The code configures a suite of AWS Lambda microservices (functions), Amazon OpenSearch Service for robust search capabilities, Amazon Cognito for user authentication, AWS Glue for data transformation, and Amazon Athena for analysis.
+The code configures a suite of:

+- **AWS Lambda microservices (functions)**
+- **Amazon OpenSearch Service** for robust search capabilities
+- **Amazon Cognito** for user authentication
+- **AWS Glue** for data transformation
+- **Amazon Athena** for analysis
-Data Lake on AWS leverages the security, durability, and scalability of Amazon S3 to manage a persistent catalog of organizational datasets, and Amazon DynamoDB to manage corresponding metadata.
-Once a dataset is cataloged, its attributes and descriptive tags are available to search on.
-Users can search and browse available datasets in the console, and create a list of data they require access to.
+- **Amazon S3** using security, durability, and scalability to manage a persistent catalog of organizational datasets
+- **Amazon DynamoDB** to manage corresponding metadata.
+Once a dataset is cataloged, its attributes and descriptive tags are available to search on. - **Athena** Users can search and browse available datasets in the console, and create a list of data they require access to.
 It keeps track of the datasets a user selects and generates a manifest file with secure access links to the desired content when the user checks out.

 ![](/assets/data_l_on_aws.png)